OGRECave/ogre/Docs/src/tutorials/deferred.md

 (This is for an object with a texture and a normal map)

 ### Add the G-Buffer technique to the original material
 We don't want to inspect the passes and generate the material each time an object is rendered, so we create a technique in the original material, and fill it with the auto-generated information.
-After copying the information from the GBuffer technique, texture references have to be updated, to use the correct textures when rendering the object.
-This happens in `GBufferSchemeHandler::fillPass`.
 The next time the object will be rendered, it WILL have a technique for the GBuffer scheme, so the listener won't get called.

 ### Postponing transparent objects
 We don't want to render transparent objects to the GBuffer, as it doesn't work properly later.

 To address this, we also create a technique with a scheme called called 'NoGBuffer'.
-If the inspectPass decided that the object is transparent, we will not add an auto-generated pass to the 'GBuffer' technique, but instead copy the regular pass to the 'NoGBuffer' technique, to render it regularly later.
+If the object is transparent, we will not add an auto-generated pass to the 'GBuffer' technique, but instead copy the regular pass to the 'NoGBuffer' technique, to render it regularly later.